mdp/dotp/README.md

 __WARNING__

 This code has not been audited or vetted in any way.
-I make no guarantees about it's security or safety.
+I make no guarantees about its security or safety.
 This is more of a prototype than a fully baked two factor authentication system.

 ### Details

-Based on the LibSodium(NaCL) encryption library, it uses public key encryption to build a challenge and response system for creating One Time Passwords (OTP)
+Based on the LibSodium(NaCL) encryption library, dOTP uses public key encryption to build a challenge and response system for creating One Time Passwords (OTP)

 Unlike typical One Time Passwords where a secret is shared between the two parties, dOTP only requires that the 'challenger' know the user's public key.
 The challenger then creates a random One Time Password and encrypts it with the public key of the recipient.
 This is displayed to the recipient as a QR code which the recipient scans and decrypts using a mobile app to reveal the One Time Password